 The second thing that you need to do is to properly set the authentication used during the install.
 When installing software remotely there are three different types of credentials that can be used:

-- A primary token.
+A primary token.
 Primary tokens can be used to run installers off of file shares, these can only be used if the application has the user’s password.
 When you log into your workstation you are giving your system your password for a primary token and that’s why you can access network resources.
-Admin Arsenal and PDQ Deploy can both create primary tokens by using the “Send Password” check box in Admin Arsenal or the “Use Other Authentication” option in PDQ Deploy.
+PDQ Deploy can both create primary tokens by using the “Use Other Authentication” option in PDQ Deploy.
 You will need to use one of these options to ensure that the batch file can access the files off of the share.

 With a batch file in hand and the right authentication setting you will then have the best of both worlds: Copy the files to the targets for most deployments to keep things simple but have the power to use file shares when needed.

-As always, feel free to drop by our Forums if you ever need any help with a specific installation.
+As always, feel free to drop our support site if you ever need any help with a specific installation.
 Happy deployment!